hashbrown

 Structured Output

-• Replace forms with natural language input via text or audio
+• Structured output can replace forms with natural language input via text or audio.

 Demo